iKingCold/optimizely-maps-editor/README.md

+## UNDER CONSTRUCTION
+THIS REPO IS CURRENTLY UNDERGOING REFACTORING, README IS NOT ACCURATE AND PROJECT IS CHANGING RAPIDLY!

 # Open Maps Editor for Optimizely
 Editor for setting coordinates in Optimizely CMS through map of choice with Leaflet.js.<br/>
 The editor uses OpenStreetMaps by default.